 For businesses who choose to utilize this colocation data center, the facility offers a high level of security, including 24/7 manned security stations, biometric readers, mantraps, and at least five security checkpoints.
 Additionally, this facility has a full, uninterruptible power supply system and uses advanced cooling systems to preserve equipment.

 Learn More About Quintillion’s Dedication to Security

-From the subsea cable network routes that spans 1,700 miles, with 1,200 miles of subsea fiber cables and 500 miles of terrestrial fiber we chose to the modular design of our cable landing station antenna systems that meet the high performance, accuracy, and high reliability needs of demanding tracking applications, we’ve strategized how to keep our infrastructure resilient, secure, and protected.
+For the subsea cable network routes that span 1,700 miles, with 1,200 miles of subsea fiber cables, and 500 miles of terrestrial fiber, we have utilized the modular design of our cable landing station antenna systems.
+This meets the high performance, accuracy, and reliability needs of demanding tracking applications, while keeping our infrastructure resilient, secure, and protected.

 Have questions for our team?
 Interested in our ground station services?
 Talk with us to learn more.